-The society operates a three tier system.
-The first tier judges are called "Assistant Judges", the second tier simply "Judges" and the third or top tier are the "Senior Judges".
+The society operates a three-tier system.
+The first-tier judges are called "Assistant Judges", the second tier simply "Judges" and the third or top tier are the "Senior Judges".
 A list of those belonging to each group is published in the N.D.S.
 Schedules each year.
 Around May each year a letter is sent to all judges asking them whether they will be available to judge at one or both or neither of the two island National shows.
-Replies are then returned to a sub-committee of the Executive, called the Judging Sub-committee (JS).
+Replies are then returned to a sub-committee of the Executive, called the Judging Subcommittee (JS).
 It meets and draws up panels.

-Currently five panels are assigned to judge the Open classes, four to judge the amateur classes.
+Currently eleven panels are assigned to judge the show.
+Six open class panels, four amateur and a backup panel.
 If there are sufficient judges available a tenth panel is selected to judge the children's classes and to be a back-up panel.